Reinstalling OS with VMM

 with the name of your qcow2 image file.

-In case you need to restore the virtual machine disk, simply rename
+In case you need to restore the virtual machine disk, simply move

 username.qcow2.bak